Should I get pre-approved for a Mortgage?

 Heres some Mortgage pre-approval tips (the dos);

+Should I get pre-approved for a Mortgage?
 The mortgage pre-approval process is very important.
 Read and follow these tips to understand how to put yourself in the best position to be accepted for a mortgage.

 1. Contact an FCA Registered Mortgage Broker First.